sudoku120/sudoku120publisher/readme.txt

 = 1.0.1 =
 * Added additional sanitation functions to improve code quality and eliminate warnings in the plugin checker.
 * Updated `readme.txt` to meet WordPress Plugin Directory requirements and enhance the plugin description.

+= 1.0.2 =
+* Removed usage of cURL to improve compatibility and security.
+* Added additional sanitization and escaping to meet WordPress Plugin Directory requirements.
+* Revised readme.txt and added detailed information about the external service integration.